Imgonnagetyouback

 "Imgonnagetyouback" (stylized in all lowercase) is a song by the American singer-songwriter Taylor Swift.
 Written and produced by her and Jack Antonoff, it was released in the double album edition of her eleventh studio album, The Tortured Poets Department: The Anthology (2024).
 Led by restrained, trap-influenced beats, muted keyboards, and millennial-styled backing vocals, the track was categorized as synth-pop and pop-R&B by critics.
 The lyrics are about the considerations of restoring a past relationship that makes Swift indecisive about whether to reconcile with an ex-partner who broke up with her or get revenge.

 Critics compared "Imgonnagetyouback" to Olivia Rodrigo's track "Get Him Back!"
 (2023), frequently drawing similarities with their lyricism.
 Several deemed the song unremarkable or underwhelming, while others were more appreciative of it.
 Commercially, the track peaked at number 28 on the Billboard Global 200 chart and reached the top 30 of national charts in Australia, Canada, New Zealand, and the United States.
-It received certifications in Australia, Brazil, and New Zealand.
+It received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
 Swift performed the song live on acoustic guitar, as part of mashups of her songs, in two shows of her Eras Tour in July 2024.

 Background and production

-Taylor Swift ѕtarted work on her eleventh original studio album, The Tortured Poets Department, following the completion of her previous album Midnights (2022).
+Taylor Swift ѕtarted work on her eleventh original studio album, The Tortured Poets Department, following the completion of her previous album, Midnights (2022).
 She continued on it during the US leg of her Eras Tour in 2023, when the tour heightened her fame while she was experiencing intense media reports on her personal life.
 Swift described the album as a "lifeline" for her and one that she "needed" to create, detailing how its development somewhat reminded her that songwriting was an integral part of her life.
 31 songs were written or co-written by Swift for The Tortured Poets Department; Jack Antonoff, who worked on all of Swift's albums since 1989 (2014), co-produced 16 of those songs, including "Imgonnagetyouback".

 The track was written and produced by Swift and Antonoff, who provided programming and played acoustic guitars, drums, percussion, piano, and synthesizers including Juno 60, M1 keyboard, and Prophet 5.
 Jack Manning, one of the assistant engineers alongside Joey Miller and Jozef Caldwell, also played piano.
 Laura Sisk and Oli Jacobs recorded the song at Electric Lady Studios in New York City.
 Serban Ghenea mixed it at Mixstar Studios in Virginia Beach.
 The track was engineered by Bryce Bordone and mastered for vinyl by Ryan Smith.